 Dentists trading as a limited company can get a number of employment-related benefits tax-free from their own company.
 These benefits will not be available to self-employed dentists.
 They can include bicycles, mobile phones, staff parties, certain life insurance premiums (know as relevant life insurance), pensions and pensions advice.

 Finance costs of interest on loans are unlikely to be incurred, but if you do use finance to purchase a business asset these can be deducted.
 Bank charges can also be claimed on bank accounts.
 There is a nice £500 interest deduction you can claim if you are self-employed and using the cash scheme on any borrowing even if it’s for your home.

 In my opinion, the most misunderstood expense of associate dentists is travel.
 The point to remember is any travel between your home and your regular surgery will be classed as commuting and commuting is not allowed as a tax deduction.

-If you travel to visit a laboratory, bank manager, accountant, attend training, visit a patient or make a journey between practices for team meetings, it is the costs of these journeys can be claimed.
-These none commute journeys can be started from your home or practice.
+If you travel to visit a laboratory, bank manager, accountant, attend training, visit a patient or make a journey between practices for team meetings, the costs of these journeys can be claimed.
+These non-commuting journeys can be started from your home or practice.